dev-protocol/hashi/spec/dev/1.x/design/foundation/color/color-tokens.md

 Escape hatch colors are colors that are not within the given dev protocol brand color presets.
 Keep in mind that **as much as possible, use the provided color presets instead of creating your own colors**, this guideline is only provided as an "escape hatch" if the provided color presets don't work.

 Escape hatch colors have a limit to how many you can have.
 Generally we only allow 1 to 2 presets to avoid complete deviation.

+These colors also need to follow the 200-600 tone schema documented above, and must have an AAA contrast level ink color.